fd4s/fs2-kafka/docs/consumers.md

 The example above commits once every 500 offsets or 15 seconds, whichever happens first.
 Alternatively, `commitBatch` uses the underlying chunking of the `Stream`, committing once every `Chunk`, while the `commitBatchOption` function does the same except when offsets are wrapped in `Option`.

-The batch commit functions uses [`CommittableOffsetBatch`][committableoffsetbatch] and provided [functions][committableoffsetbatch$] for batching offsets.
-For more involved batch commit scenarios, we can use [`CommittableOffsetBatch`][committableoffsetbatch] to batch offsets, while having custom logic to determine batch frequency.
+The batch commit functions uses [`CommittableOffsetBatch`][@:api(fs2.kafka.CommittableOffsetBatch)] and provided [functions][@:api(fs2.kafka.CommittableOffsetBatch$)] for batching offsets.
+For more involved batch commit scenarios, we can use [`CommittableOffsetBatch`][@:api(fs2.kafka.CommittableOffsetBatch)] to batch offsets, while having custom logic to determine batch frequency.

 For at-least-once delivery, offset commit has to be the last step in the stream.
 Anything that happens after offset commit cannot be part of the at-least-once guarantee.
 This is the main reason why batch commit functions return `Unit`, as they should always be the last part of the stream definition.

-If we're sure we need to commit every offset, we can `commit` individual [`CommittableOffset`][committableoffset]s.
+If we're sure we need to commit every offset, we can `commit` individual [`CommittableOffset`][@:api(fs2.kafka.CommittableOffset)]s.
 Note there is a substantial performance implication to committing every offset, and it should be avoided when possible.
 The approach also limits parallelism, since offset commits need to preserve topic-partition ordering.

 ## Graceful shutdown